Lolium arundinaceum: Uses

+The predominant cultivar found in British pastures is S170.

 Endophyte infected tall fescue effects on animals

 Broodmares and foals

 Horses are especially prone to reproductive problems associated with tall fescue, often resulting in death of the foal, mare, or both.
 Horses which are pregnant may be strongly affected by alkaloids produced by the tall fescue symbiont.
 Broodmares that forage on infected fescue may have prolonged gestation, foaling difficulty, thickened placenta, or impaired lactation.
 In addition, the foals may be born weakened or dead.
 To moderate toxicosis, it is recommended that pregnant mares should be taken off infected tall fescue pasture for 60–90 days before foaling as late gestation problems are most common.

 Cattle

 Fescue toxicity in cattle appears as roughening of the coat in the summer and intolerance to heat.
 Cattle that graze on tall fescue are more likely to stay in the shade or wade in the water in hot weather.
 In the winter, a condition known as "fescue foot" might afflict cattle.
 This results from vasoconstriction of the blood vessels especially in the extremities, and causes a gangrenous condition.
 Untreated, the hoof might slough off.
 Additionally, cattle may experience decreased weight gains and poor milk production when heavily grazing infected tall fescue pasture.
 To deter toxicosis cattle should be given alternative feed to dilute their infected tall fescue intake.